What is cat-scratch disease?

-A sore or blister may develop where a cat has bitten or scratched you.
-It may take 3 to 10 days for the sore or blister to appear after the bite or scratch.
+A red bump, sore, or blister may develop where a cat has bitten or scratched you.
+This could happen 3 to 10 days after the bite or scratch.
 The sore or blister may take a long time to heal.
+You may experience a low-grade fever (under 102°F), headache, fatigue, or poor appetite.

-An infection of the lymph nodes (also called lymph glands) also develops, most often in the glands that are near the place where you got the cat scratch or cat bite.
-For example, if the infection is from a cat scratch on your arm, the glands in your armpit may become tender and swollen.
-The lymph nodes may swell to an inch or more in size.
-You may also run a low-grade fever (up to 102°F).
+An infection of the lymph nodes can also develop.
+This happens most often in the glands closest to the scratch or bite.
+If the scratch is on your arm, the glands in your armpit or near your elbow may become tender and swollen.

 Call your family doctor if you notice any of the following problems:

-- A cat scratch or bite that does not heal in the usual length of time.
+- A cat scratch or bite that is not healing.

-- An area of redness around a cat scratch or bite that continues to get bigger for more than 2 days after the injury.
+- A red area around a cat scratch or bite that continues to get bigger for more than 2 days after the injury.

 - Fever that lasts for several days after a cat scratch or bite.